Qmunity/BluePower/README.md

 ## Contributions

 Contributions and bug fixes are welcome.
 If you plan to add any features check with the team before starting as there may already be somebody working on it.
+PR's are not guaranteed to be accepted and should follow existing naming conventions etc. If in doubt join the irc channel `#bluepower` on esper.net

 ##### Note
 The project is in active development and may not always be stable!